dimroc/ga-ruby-on-rails-for-devs/README.md

 This course teaches experienced developers [Ruby](http://www.ruby-lang.org) and [Ruby-on-Rails](http://rubyonrails.org/).
 It's designed to be taught by a practicing rubyist and a teaching assistant.
 Both individuals must have expert understanding of Ruby, Rack and Ruby-on-Rails.
 The ideal class size is 12-15 students, each having prior application development track record.
 The lesson plan is conceived as 12 two-hour lectures with homework given after each of the first 6 courses.
 Assignments are tracked in [Pivotal Tracker](http://pivotaltracker.com).
 Subsequent 6 lectures alternate class material with coding.
 The course ends with 8 hours of building a final project for obtaining certification.

-You are free to use this material for your own non-commercial classes.
-Or to apply to take the next itearation of this class through GA visit: [Rails for Dev @ GA](https://generalassemb.ly/ruby-on-rails-for-devs)
+These materials were developed for General Assembly's class: Ruby on Rails for Developers.
+To apply to take the next itearation of this class through GA visit: [Rails for Dev @ GA](https://generalassemb.ly/ruby-on-rails-for-devs)

 Class Material